 - 6. Cumulative impacts (Section 13.3.4.3) are discussed qualitatively but do not reflect the best available science.
 Section 13.3.4.3 serves more as an account of current restoration programs as opposed to a true cumulative effects assessment (CEA) that analyzes potential synergistic or antagonistic interactions between the proposed alternatives and the landscape.
 There are existing methods of CEA suitable for complex projects with varying degrees of qualitative and quantitative data such as species-stressor models (Hodgson and Halpern 2019), network analysis (Harker et al. 2021), and scenario-building (Mahon and Pelech 2021).
-The EIR should explain why they chose not to employ these methods or use any number of frameworks available to structure a more thorough CEA (Stelzenmüller et al. 2020, Sutherland et al. 2022) to provide the public with a fair understanding of "the short- and medium-term environmental costs", which does not serve CEQA's informational purpose (Section 3C.2.1). - 7.
+The EIR should explain why these methods are employed or use any number of frameworks available to structure a more thorough CEA (Stelzenmüller et al. 2020, Sutherland et al. 2022) to provide the public with a fair understanding of "the short- and medium-term environmental costs."
+As it is, the current CEA approach does not seem to serve CEQA's informational purpose (Section 3C.2.1). - 7.
 The draft EIR presents compensatory mitigation plans with some ambiguity, presumably assuming that mitigation will show 100% success.
 In reality, it is unlikely that mitigation is always completely successful (note that "success", as used in the draft EIR, is also highly plan-specific).
 Turner et al. (2001) found that mitigation led to a net loss of wetlands when considered by acreage or ecosystem function.
-They found that across 9 studies (including programs in 4 different states), the average area of wetland mitigation implemented to that lost was 0.69:1.
-When functional equivalency in mitigated wetlands was examined, Turner et al. found that only 21% of the mitigation sites examined met ecological equivalency to the functions lost (e.g., replacement wetlands ranged from 0-67% functionality, 6-100% compliance with permitting). - 8.
+They found that across nine studies (including programs in four different states), the average area of wetland mitigation implemented to compensate for that lost was 0.69:1.
+When functional equivalency in mitigated wetlands was examined, Turner et al. (2001) found that only 21% of the mitigation sites examined met ecological equivalency to the functions lost (e.g., replacement wetlands ranged from 0-67% functionality, 6-100% compliance with permitting). - 8.
 The explanation is inadequate for the determination of less than significant impact on Impact BIO-3: Impacts of the Project on Valley/Foothill Riparian Habitat.
 Riparian habitat is already in very short supply throughout the Delta.
-Riparian habitat tends to be long and narrow, but has influences well beyond their footprint of 2.7% of the study area, impacting 23-75 acres may be ecologically significant (Table 13-0).
+Riparian habitat tends to be long and narrow but has influences well beyond its footprint of 2.7% of the study area, impacting 23-75 acres may be ecologically significant (Table 13-0).
 Riparian habitat supports a wide variety of wildlife species.
-It provides structure and function for live-in habitat;

-provides cover, food, and water resources; and serves as important dispersal, movement, and connectivity habitat for a wide range of taxonomic groups ranging from invertebrates to birds to large mammals.
-They are also important because of their spatial positions in the landscape and for a number of ecological reasons (see Naiman et al. 2005).
+It provides structure and function for places where organisms live; provides cover, food, and water resources; and serves to facilitates dispersal and movement for a wide range of taxonomic groups ranging from invertebrates to birds to large mammals.
+Habitats are also important because of their spatial positions in the landscape and for a number of ecological reasons (see Naiman et al. 2005).